johnthehow/posdist/README.md

 It includes code for pre-processing Leipzig news corpora, quantitative and visualized analysis along with probing classifiers for linear-position-distributions.

 ## Requirements
-All scirpts in this repo require Python 3.6+
+All scirpts in this repo require Python 3.6+ to run properly.

 For pre-processing Leipzig news corpora:
 * [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/)